axians/microServiceBus-rootservices/README.md

 ### Creating new scripts

 **IMPORTANT**

-Scripts and services in **microServiceBus.com** has two parts; The code scripts that is versioned and metadata which isn’t.
+Scripts and services in **microServiceBus.com** are made up of two parts; The code scripts that is versioned and metadata which isn’t.
 The metadata is things like name, description and icon, but more importantly the individual settings (*General, Static, Security and Dependencies*).

 If you create a service from GitHub, your service will be given “default” settings which you will have to change at a later stage.